az-digitalag/dpp-extractor-plot/README.md

 You will need to modify *extractor.py* to import the modules you need and perform the actions for your algorithm.

-The calling code expects a single value to be returned that can be represented as text.
+The calling code expects a single value, list, tuple, or dictionary to be returned.
-This can be a single string, a number value, a JSON object, or something else.
+The returned value(s) can be a single string, a number value, or something.
 It's important that the value returned has the accuracy needed.
 For example, if only two decimal places are needed for a real number, it would be best to return a string that exactly represents the desired value.

+When returning a list or tuple, the returned values are expected to be in the same order as the names defined in [VARIABLE_NAMES](#sub_variable_names) in the [Configuration](#configuration) section.

+When returning a dict, the key names are matched to the names defined in [VARIABLE_NAMES](#sub_variable_names) in the [Configuration](#configuration) section.
+The key names must exactly match the names defined in VARIABLE_NAMES.

+When returning a list, tuple, or dict, the number of values returned must match the number of names defined in VARIABLE_NAMES.
+It's considered an error when the number of values don't match the number of names.
+On a technical note, a returned dict must contain at least the keys defined in VARIABLE_NAMES; it can contain additional key/value pairs without an error being raised.

 ## Testing your Algorithm <a name="testing"/>